 Is there a study abroad program?

-Currently we have one exchange program with Korea University.
+Currently we have three exchange programs with Korea University, Seoul National University, and Yonsei University.
 Other types of study abroad programs also exist.
 The credits you earn there usually transfer back without any trouble.
 For more information, contact the Study Abroad Office.

 Is there any scholarship for a study abroad program funded by the University of Pittsburgh?

 The Asian Studies Center provides scholarships to those who are studying Korean.